railsuser2014/openobject-doc-book-en/source/book/3/3_7/statutory_taxes.rst

 * the tax declaration.

-.. tip::   **A step further**  *Other declarations*
+.. tip:: Other declarations

 	In addition to the legal declarations available in the accounts modules, Open ERP supplies declarations based on the functionality in other modules.

 	You can, for example, install the ``report_intrastat`` module for intra-stat declarations about sending goods to and receiving goods from other countries.

 .. index:: Tax